bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ### Automatic installation of Android SDKs

-We suggest you to use our `Install missing Android SDK components` Step to install dependencies and missing Android SDK components for your Android project.
-The Step runs the `gradlew dependencies` **command in your project to install them?**.
-Provide the required NDK version in the `NDK version` input field and let the step take care of installation!
+We suggest you to use our `Install missing Android SDK components` Step to **install dependencies and missing Android SDK components** for your Android project.
+The Step runs the `gradlew dependencies` **to only print out the lst of dependencies that influence my project**. if found, the step installs all the missing ones.  the Provide the required NDK version in the `NDK version` input field and let the step take care of installation!

 ![](/img/android-ndk.png)

 ### Manual installation of Android SDKs?

-You can manually install the missing Android SDKs as well if you **why would they?**
+You can manually install the missing Android SDKs as well if you **why would they? if any issue with the step, you can try.As an alternative, you can**

 Before you start: